tsenovilla/tsenovilla/README.md

-# 💫 About Me:
+# About Me:
 Hello there!
 This is Tomás Senovilla.
-I'm a passionate about the world of technology, always looking for a new
+I'm a passionate about the world of technology, always looking for a new programming challenge to deal with.
+I'm interested in

 ## 🌐 Socials: